Esther-Uche/Awesome-Chocolate-Sales-Performance-Dashboard/README.md

 * **Total Revenue vs. Profit:** The organization generated $34M in revenue with a $21M profit, reflecting a healthy and robust 60.3% profit margin.
 * **The MoM Red Flag:** Despite the strong margin, there is a -10.8% Month-on-Month decline, with the current month contributing only $3M, signaling a need for immediate marketing intervention
 * **Cost Efficiency:** Total operational costs stand at $14M.
 The relationship between cost and profit is currently optimized at roughly 1.5:1 profit-to-cost ratio.

-* B. Product Analytics & Profitability MatrixThe product table reveals a massive variance in performance:High-Performing Heroes: Manuka Honey Choco (78.9% margin) and Orange Choco (79.5% margin) are the most efficient products in the portfolio.The Low-Margin Risk: Baker's Choco Chips stands out as a significant outlier with a meager 17.4% profit margin, despite having a relatively high "LBS %" (7.2%).Efficiency Leaders: Choco Coated Almonds yield a 76.4% profit margin while maintaining a lean shipping footprint (5.8% LBS).C.
-Shipment & Logistics AnalysisThe Shipment Analysis histogram shows a "Long Tail" distribution:High Volume, Low Density: The vast majority of shipments fall in the 0–500 boxes range.Operational Strain: With 6K total shipments and a total of 2M boxes, the average shipment size is relatively small, which explains the $14M cost overhead.
+## B. Product Analytics & Profitability Matrix
+   The product table reveals a massive variance in performance:
+* **High-Performing Heroes:** Manuka Honey Choco (78.9% margin) and Orange Choco (79.5% margin) are the most efficient and top performer products in the portfolio.
+* **The Low-Margin Risk:** Baker's Choco Chips stands out as a significant outlier with a meager 17.4% profit margin, despite having a relatively high "LBS %" (7.2%).
+* **Efficiency Leaders:** Choco Coated Almonds yield a 76.4% profit margin while maintaining a lean shipping footprint (5.8% LBS).

+## C. Shipment & Logistics Analysis:**
+   The Shipment Analysis histogram shows a "Long Tail" distribution:
+* **High Volume, Low Density:** The vast majority of shipments fall in the 0–500 boxes range.
+* **Operational Strain:** With 6K total shipments and a total of 2M boxes, the average shipment size is relatively small, which explains the $14M cost overhead.
-* **Financial Health:** The business maintains a healthy 60.3% overall profit margin, generating $21M in profit from $34M in revenue.
-*  **Product Superstars:** Manuka Honey Choco and Orange Choco are top performers with profit margins exceeding 78%.
-*  **The "Efficiency Gap":** While total sales are high, the current month saw a 10.8% MoM decline, signaling a need for immediate marketing intervention.
-*  **Shipping Bottlenecks:** Shipment analysis shows a heavy concentration of small-batch shipments (0–500 units), which may be driving up the $14M total cost.

 *  ### Logistics and Shipment Analysis**
 The **Shipment Analysis** reveals a **"Long Tail" inefficiency** that is currently bleeding operational capital: